 Continue your meanderings up the Benjamin Franklin Parkway towards the Washington Monument Fountain and the Philadelphia Museum of Art.
 Overlooking the Schuylkill River, the museum is surrounded by beautifully manicured gardens and grounds, a tranquil oasis in the heart of the city.

 Home to a spectacular collection of Renaissance classics, the Philadelphia Museum of Art is not only famous for its artwork.
 It’s also home to the Rocky Steps, the east entrance of the museum where Stallone’s famous scene in the classic Rocky film has been immortalized.
 Be sure to visit the Rocky Statue to pay tribute to one of Philly’s greats!

-Founded in 1876, the Philadelphia Museum of Art is one of the largest art museums in the country and an absolute must-see if you’re an art lover.
+Founded in 1876, the Philadelphia Museum of Art is one of the largest art museums in the country and one of Philadelphia’s absolute must-see museums if you’re an art lover.
 Browse the impressive collection of over 240,000 works spanning 2,000 years and gaze at masterpieces like Sunflowers by Vincent van Gogh and The Large Bathers by Cezanne.

 Spend some time in the outdoor sculpture garden and take a moment to reflect on the 14th-century Buddhist temple.

 Take a relaxing walk westwards through the gorgeous grounds behind the museum, passing the Azalea Garden and to the picturesque Boathouse Row.
 This breathtakingly beautiful site in Fairmont Park on the east bank of the Schuylkill River is lined with brightly colored 19th-century boathouses.
 You’ll feel like you’ve been transported to a tiny town in Europe!